CurtTimson/curtis-timson/content/post/reactjs/201807-reactjs-jest-snapshot.md

 Now that the snapshot has been created, the next time the tests are ran the existing snapshot will be compared to the tests.

-For example if we change the `ul` to an `ol` we'll receive the following test error response:
+For example if we change the `ul` to an `ol` we'll receive the following error response when running `npm run test`:

 ![](/images/post/reactjs-snapshot-terminal-error.png)

+If it's expected that the test should now fail the failed snapshots can be updated by hitting `u` in the terminal while running tests.

 ## Mocking ReactJs Components